cognitedata/reveal/viewer/README.md

 Visual tests can be run from `viewer/` using `yarn test:visual`.
 This will run all visual tests.
 You can also run a single test by using `yarn test:visual -- -t="SomeTest"` (will run all tests with "SomeTest" in the name).

+For more information about visual tests, see [visual-tests/README.md](visual-tests/README.md).

 ### Recommended package folder structure
     ├── app                   # Runnable app
       └──index.ts             # Entry point for runnable app